ib-ruby/ib-ruby/intro.md

   gw.request_open_orders

 Gateway
-  --- Account
+  ---> Account
-        --- PortfolioValues
+        ---> PortfolioValues
-	--- AccountValues
+	---> AccountValues
-	--- Orders
+	---> Orders
+	---> Contracts

 ```
 IB::Gateway provides an array of active Accounts.
 One is a Advisor-Account.
-Several tasks
-are delegated to the accounts.
+Several tasks are delegated to the accounts.
 An Advisor cannot submit an order for himself.
-An ordonary User
-can only place orders for himself.
+A User can only place orders for himself.

 The TWS sends data arbitrarily.
 Ib-ruby has to process them concurrently.
 Someone has to take care
 of possible data-collistions.
 Therefor its not advisable to access the TWS-Data directly.
-IB::Gateway provides wrapper-nethods
+IB::Gateway provides thread safe wrapper-nethods
 ```
  gw.for_active_accounts do |account |   ... end
  gw.for_selected_account( ib_account_id ) do |account|  ... end
 ```
+However, if you know what you are doing and no interference with TWS-Messages are expected
-However, Advisor and Users are directly available through
+Advisor and Users are directly available through
 ```
  gw.advisor	       --> Account-Object
  gw.active_accounts[n] --> Account-Object